 Is your lawn golden brown and crispy?
 Don’t despair, look around, you are not alone.
-The extreme heat and lack of rain this summer has created havoc on eastern Ontario’s usual lush green landscape.
+On my street alone, most of the yards are sporting sunburned lawns.
+The extreme heat and lack of rain this summer have created havoc on eastern Ontario’s usual lush green landscape.
 My heart goes out to the farmers in the area whose crops are so severely affected.

-The one positive thing with the condition of our lawns is that it is easy to pick out the weeds!
+The one positive thing about sunburned lawns is that it is easy to pick out the weeds!
 If you have the energy in this heat, now would be a great time to remove those pesky weeds including the green “creeping” sort that line the driveways.
+Be sure to pull out the entire root though so they won’t come back.
 Then when the cooler, wetter weather does arrive you can sprinkle some grass seed where those weeds were growing.

 After the weeds are all pulled from your gardens, apply a thick layer of mulch to deter them from coming back too soon.
 Weed seeds blowing around or carried around by birds will germinate in mulch too, but the mature weeds will be much easier to pull out when their roots are growing in mulch instead of soil.